 It's in DNA of BJP-RSS to try and erase reservations: Rahul Gandhi

-Gandhi's attack on the ruling party came over the BJP government of Uttarakhand contending in the Supreme Court that there was no fundamental right to claim reservation in appointments or promotions in public posts, and there was no constitutional duty on the part of the state governments to provide reservations.
-"The RSS and the BJP cannot stand the idea that Dalits, tribals, and OBCs have reservations," the former Congress president told reporters outside Parliament.
+Gandhi slammed the BJP government of Uttarakhand for contending in the Supreme Court that there was no fundamental right to claim reservation in appointments or promotions in public posts, and there was no constitutional duty on the part of the state governments to provide reservations.
+"The ideology of the RSS and the BJP is against reservation.
+The RSS and the BJP cannot stand the idea that Dalits, tribals and OBCs have reservations," the former Congress president told reporters outside Parliament.

-"They (the RSS and BJP) wake up every morning and this (reservation) irritates them, except it is in our Constitution, and these rights are guaranteed by our Constitution," Gandhi said.
-They have attempted to remove reservation in one way or the other, he alleged and cited the examples of the destruction of the Ravidas temple and the government's actions on the SC/ST sub-plan.
+"They (the RSS and BJP) wake up every morning and this (reservation) irritates them.
+Except it is in our Constitution, and these rights are guaranteed by our Constitution," Gandhi said.
+They have attempted to remove reservation in one way or the other, he alleged and cited the examples of destruction of the Ravidas temple and the government's actions on the SC/ST sub-plan.

+"You have seen that they are arguing (in court) that it (reservation) is not a fundamental right.
+So it is their DNA to try and erase it," Gandhi said.
+It is a strategy of the BJP and their way of trying to end reservation, he said on the Uttarakhand government's arguments in the Supreme Court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)